prendradjaja/ferz/README.md

         x Responses (with percentages and counts)
         x Which player is to move
         x Links to games
+        - Counts:
+          x Games in this subtree
+          _ Games in this tree
+          _ Games in this file

     _ Filter by:
       x Date